chloealbright/DevHiveMind/Architecture/Technology Options/Caches.md

+A cache serves as a swift, temporary storage for frequently accessed or resource-intensive data, enhancing web application performance by minimizing repeated database calls.
+The cache tier, faster than the database, contributes to improved system performance, reduced database workloads, and independent scalability.

+Upon a web page request, the server checks the cache for the response.
+If present, it promptly delivers the data to the client; otherwise, it queries the database, caches the response, and then serves it to the client—a strategy known as a read-through cache.
+Various caching strategies exist based on data type, size, and access patterns.

+Effective cache usage is recommended for frequently read, infrequently modified data.
+However, vital data should be stored in persistent data stores, as cache servers may lose volatile memory upon restart.

+Implementing an expiration policy is crucial.
+It ensures timely removal of expired cached data, preventing permanent storage in memory.
+Striking a balance in expiration dates is advised, avoiding excessively short durations to prevent frequent database reloads and steering clear of overly long durations to prevent stale data.

+Consistency: This involves keeping the data store and the cache in sync.
+Inconsistency can happen because data-modifying operations on the data store and cache are not in single transaction.
+When scaling across multiple regions, maintaining consistency between the data store and cache is challenging

+Mitigating failures: A single cache server represents a potential single point of failure(SPOF), defined in Wikipedia as follows: “A single point of failure (SPOF) is a part of a system that, if it fails, will stop the entire system from working” [8].
+As a result, multiple cache servers across different data centers are recommended to avoid SPOF.
+Another recommended approach is to over provision the required memory by certain percentages.This provides a buffer as the memory usage increases.

+Eviction Policy:Once the cache is full, any requests to add items to the cache might cause existing items to be removed.
+This is called cache eviction.
+Least-recently-used(LRU) is the most popular cache eviction policy.
+Other eviction policies, such as the Least Frequently Used (LFU) or First in First Out (FIFO), can be adopted to satisfy different use cases.

 Certainly!
 Caches play a crucial role in optimizing data access and improving system performance.
 Here are some variations and implementations of caches: